christopherhuntley/ba510-deals-database/README.md

 * Verify that the software is working correctly and debug if needed

 ## Instructions
+__If any of the steps below fail, then ask for help.
+Often your best help will come from fellow students.__
 1. __Use GitHub Classroom to create your own fork of this repository.__ GitHub Classroom should send you an invitation email.
 If not then just click this invitation link.
 Follow instructions provided by GitHub to link your account to this classroom.
 2. __Clone the repository to your desktop.__ Click the `Clone or Download` link for your forked copy and then select `Open in Desktop`.
 ![clone to desktop](img/img1.png)